taskcluster/azure-blob-storage/README.md

 ##### Raw Azure credentials

-Given an accountName and accompanying account key, configure access like this:
+Given an accountId and accompanying accessKey, configure access like this:

 ```js
 {